 When you graduate, you will have excellent opportunities for employment as an electrician in an educational institution, at a utility, municipal, state, or federal agency, food processing plant, manufacturing facility, and countless other businesses and industries that rely on the skills and experience of qualified electricians to troubleshoot, test, inspect, maintain, and repair electrical machinery and wiring.
 The excellent employment placement record (around 96 percent) for the Industrial Electrician program demonstrates that NICC graduates receive outstanding recognition and opportunity from employers as they seek their chosen career.
-This program is recognized by the Iowa Electricial Apprenticeship and Training Program, Associated Builders and Contractors, and the State of Minnesota Board of Electricity, which award apprenticeship credit to graduates.
+This program is recognized by the lowa Electrical Apprenticeship and Training Program, Associated Builders and Contractors, and the State of Minnesota Board of Electricity, which award apprenticeship credit to graduates.

-Admission Requirements: In addition to the college admission requirements outlined under Admission Procedures on page 22, applicants to this program must be a high school graduate or equivalent and meet the minimum entrance requirement on a basic skills assessment for placement in MAT:063 Elementary Algebra or higher.
+Admission Requirements: In addition to the college admission requirements outlined under Admission Procedures on page 22, an applicant to this program must be a high school graduate or equivalent and meet the minimum entrance requirement (ACCUPLACER Arithmetic 80 or Elementary Algebra 44) on a basic skills assessment for placement in MAT:063 Elementary Algebra or higher.

 Term One Course Title Credits

 BCA:112 Intro to Data Processing OR 3.0

 BCA:212 Intro to Computer Business Apps 3.0

 ELE:117 DC Theory (8 weeks) 5.0

 ELE:118 AC Theory (8 weeks) 5.0

 ELE:142 Electrical Materials Identification 1.0

 HSC:133 First Aid/CPR .5

-× General Education Elective 3.0
+General Education Elective 4.0

 Term Two Course Title Credits

 ELE:135 Electrical Installation 5.0

 ELE:151 National Electrical Code I 3.0

 General Education Electives 10.0

+Term Three Course Title Credits

 ELE:107 Electrical Blueprint Reading 3.0

 ELE:146 Commercial-Residential Lab 6.0

 ELE:152 National Electrical Code II 3.0

 ELE:193 Motor Repair 3.0

 ELE:196 Motor Control Principles 4.0

 Term Four Course Title Credits

 ELE:147 Estimating 1.0

 ELE:148 Solid State Fundamentals 4.0

 ELE:171 Power Systems 4.0

 ELE:172 Fundamentals of Fluid Dynamics 3.0

-ELE:220 Application of PLC's 6.0
+ELE:220 Application of PLCs 6.0

-General Education Elective 3.0

-Electives: